RESPONSORIAL PSALM SETTINGS for the NEW LECTIONARY

 Another resource for sung responsorial psalms for the new Lectionary is the St Norbert Psalter by Wilfrid Jones of Our Lady of Sorrows, Peckham.
 Settings from Advent through to the Baptism of the Lord are now available.
 These psalm settings can be sung by solo cantor or in four parts, accompanied or unaccompanied.
 Other resources available include Gospel Acclamations that always follow the melody of the psalm response closely, giving weekly variety without taxing congregations, and affording continuity across the Liturgy of the Word.
 These settings can be freely downloaded with the option to donate to support this work.
 More information can be found at The St Norbet Psalter.

-Last in our list, but by no means least, is Music for Liturgy Online.
-Several composers have come together to create this online shop offering psalm settings for the new Lectionary in a variety of styles.
+Several composers have come together to create Music for Liturgy Online, an online shop offering psalm settings for the new Lectionary in a variety of styles.
 Here you will find music from John Ainslie, Nick Baty, Teresa Brown, Philip Jakob, Chris Olding and Alan Smith.
 This is not a new publisher but a group of small imprints who have come together to make settings of the psalms available for instant download.
 The site is live and more settings will be added.
 This is an ideal resource to sample different styles of psalm settings by a range of composers.
 More information can be found at Music for Liturgy Online.
 Each psalm setting is priced.

 We would be pleased to know of any other sources of psalm settings for the new Lectionary.
 Please use the comments section below.